About Me

 Going through their lessons and smaller projects were great learning experiences, but the most learning I've done is through my own projects.
 I've built these projects over the past year or so, such as zenbu and Talkify, which the latter I did in collaboration with 3 other developers.

 Working on projects made me realize how even small design choices can make or break a user's experience.
-Just like how datasets become most useful when presented clearly in Statistics, I believe web apps should feel effortless to navigate and accessible to everyone.
+Just like how datasets become most useful when presented clearly in Statistics, I believe software should feel effortless to navigate and accessible to everyone.

-Right now, I'm studying up on Golang since I've heard many great things about it.
+Right now, I'm studying up on Golang as a backend language.
 I've also been learning more about more DevOps-oriented things like Docker, CI/CD, and cloud services.
-I'm planning on implementing these in a new project that might be showcased here in the near future, so stay tuned.
+I'm planning on implementing my newfound knowledge in a project that might be showcased here in the near future, so stay tuned.

-If you want to get in touch with me, send me an email at wikki.rho@gmail.com
+If you'd like to get in touch with me or ask me some questions, feel free to send me an email at wikki.rho@gmail.com